What Is a Hard Money Loan?

 Home Equity Loan or Cash-Out Refi

 If you have significant equity in your home, you may be able to purchase an investment property by tapping your home equity with a home equity loan, home equity line of credit (HELOC), or cash-out refinance.
-Interest rates are typically lower, but your personal home serves as the collateral on the loan.
+Interest rates are typically lower than those for a personal loan, but your home serves as the collateral on the loan.

 Personal Loan